MartinoMensio/it_vectors_wiki_spacy/README.md

 ## Preparing SpaCy vectors

-From the representation of word embeddings in text file, a binary representation is built, ready to be loaded into SpaCy with `nlp.vocab.vectors.from_disk('path')`
+From the representation of word embeddings in text file, a binary representation is built, ready to be loaded into SpaCy with `nlp.vocab.vectors.from_disk('path')`.

+Or using the packaged version, `nlp = spacy.load('it_vectors_wiki_lg')`